RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Unix/Linux**

 Copy the .desktop shortcuts for your games into the ~/ROMs/steam directory.
 If your desktop environment does not allow you to copy them directly from the application menu then you may need to navigate to `~/.local/share/applications` using your file manager and copy the .desktop files from there.
-Alternatively you can also create shortcuts from inside Steam by right clicking on the game, selecting _Manage_ and then _Add desktop shortcut_.
+Alternatively you can also create shortcuts from inside Steam by right clicking on a game, selecting _Manage_ and then _Add desktop shortcut_.
 These file can then be moved from your desktop to your ~/ROMs/steam directory.
 This is an example of what you could end up with:

 ```
 ~/ROMs/steam/Axiom Verge.desktop